Michdo93/openHAB-web-radio/README.md

 # openHAB-web-radio
 Using the [Sonos Binding](https://www.openhab.org/addons/bindings/sonos/) to allow openHAB to function as web radio by playing `.mp3` live streams.
-Sadly `.aac` will not work.
-Also the `URI` must end with `.mp3`.
+If the URI contains `aac` or does not end by `.mp3` you have to add `x-rincon-mp3radio`.

 ## Items